BinaryX Unveils CyberArena - A New P2E Experience

 Trading the BNX Token

-As of June 2022, $BNX is ranked 8th largest GameFi project on the BNB chain by token holders as well as 4th most traded Metaverse project by volume. $BNX is also listed on Binance, KuCoin, Gate.io, MEXc Global, Bitrue, Pancakeswap and more!
+As of June 2022, $BNX is ranked the 8th largest GameFi project on the BNB chain by token holders as well as the 4th most traded Metaverse project by volume. $BNX is also listed on Binance, KuCoin, Gate.io, MEXc Global, Bitrue, Pancakeswap, and more!

 About BinaryX